 How to get a COVID-19 test for travel

 - Check age requirements.
-If you're traveling with children, they may be exempted from taking a COVID-19 test for travel.
+If you're traveling with children, they may be exempt from taking a COVID-19 test for travel.
 You'll want to confirm the minimum age required to take a test.

 - Make sure that your destination approves the test.
-There are many types of tests out there, from nasal and throat swabs to saliva-based tests.
+There are several types of tests out there, including rapid antigen and PCR.
 You'll want to make sure your destination approves of the specific test you're taking — otherwise, you may have to take another test or even face a mandatory quarantine.
 For example, many destinations do not accept antibody testing as an official test.

 - Confirm travel restrictions.
-Many destinations still don't accept any international travelers without a formal quarantine.
-Ensure that proof of negative COVID-19 test results is sufficient for entry into the state or country you're visiting.
+Some destinations still don't accept any international travelers without a formal quarantine.
+Ensure that proof of vaccination or negative COVID-19 test results are sufficient for entry into the country you're visiting.